cryptography-research-india/cryptography-research-india.github.io/README.md

-# Minimal Mistakes remote theme starter

-Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).

-Contains basic configuration to get you a site with:

-- Sample posts.
-- Sample top navigation.
-- Sample author sidebar with social links.
-- Sample footer links.
-- Paginated home page.
-- Archive pages for posts grouped by year, category, and tag.
-- Sample about page.
-- Sample 404 page.
-- Site wide search.

-Replace sample content with your own and [configure as necessary](https://mmistakes.github.io/minimal-mistakes/docs/configuration/).
+# Cryptography Researchers of India

+Cryptography Researchers of India is a platform for individuals passionate about research in cryptography to connect with fellow researchers and expand their knowledge in the field.
+Our goal is to facilitate interdisciplinary collaboration and inspire new ideas in cryptography research.

+You may contribute to this webpage by creating a pull request [here](https://github.com/cryptography-research-india/cryptography-research-india.github.io/pulls).

 ---

 ## Troubleshooting

+This website is created using the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).
 If you have a question about using Jekyll, start a discussion on the [Jekyll Forum](https://talk.jekyllrb.com/) or [StackOverflow](https://stackoverflow.com/questions/tagged/jekyll).
 Other resources:

 - [Ruby 101](https://jekyllrb.com/docs/ruby-101/)
 - [Setting up a Jekyll site with GitHub Pages](https://jekyllrb.com/docs/github-pages/)